What Type of Construction Requires a City Permit?

 There are two ways to check for a permit.
 The first is to call the code enforcement division at (310) 285–1119 (on weekdays).
 Provide the address to the secretary and they can say whether or not a permit is on file.
 The call-in line is open for business weekdays and during office hours only.

 The second method is to search online for a permit.
 Visit the online property info database which is available 24–7.
-Enter the street address in the search bar (for example ‘156 S Reeves’).
-From the links choose the top link which is usually marked ‘land.’
+Click on the magnifying glass (search button) on the top left, and enter the street address of the subject property in the search field that pops-up.
+For example enter 156 S Reeves.
+(Don’t spell out ‘south’ and don’t include ‘drive.’)
+From the links choose the link which is marked ‘land.’

 Property information search bar